Pokrovsky and Lymansky directions remain the hottest on the front — online.ua

 Russian invaders continue to storm the positions of Ukrainian defenders.
-76 clashes have been recorded since the beginning of the day.
+In total, 104 combat clashes have occurred since the beginning of the day.

 Points of attention

-Operational information as of 16:00 on 08/25/2025 regarding the Russian invasion was provided by the General Staff of the Armed Forces of Ukraine.
+Operational information as of 16:00 08/30/2025 regarding the Russian invasion was provided by the General Staff of the Armed Forces of Ukraine,

-The enemy attack is currently being repelled by Ukrainian defenders in the North Slobozhansky and Kursk directions.
-The enemy also carried out four airstrikes, dropped seven KABs, and carried out 93 attacks, including two from multiple launch rocket systems.
-Ukrainian units are conducting active actions to disrupt the occupier's plans, and are having success in some locations.
+In the North-Slobozhansk and Kursk directions, Ukrainian defenders have repelled five Russian attacks, and four more clashes are still ongoing.
+Since the beginning of the day, the enemy has launched three air strikes, dropped a total of 10 guided aerial bombs, and carried out 94 artillery attacks, including one from multiple launch rocket systems.

+Our soldiers stopped four attacks today, and another enemy attack is ongoing in the area of the settlements of Vovchansk and Kamyanka in the Yuzhno-Slobozhansky direction.

-In the South Slobozhansky direction, the enemy attacked the positions of Ukrainian defenders seven times near Glyboky, Vovchansk, Ambarny, and towards Kutkivka and Kolodyazny, four combat clashes are ongoing.
+In the Kupyansk direction, the aggressor carried out six assault operations in the areas of the settlements of Petropavlivka and Kupyansk.
+Three clashes are still ongoing.

-In the Kupyansk direction, four attacks are ongoing on Ukrainian army positions in the areas of Synkivka, Holubivka, Kolisnykivka, and Zagryzove.

-In the Lyman direction, the invading army attacked 13 times near the settlements of Novomykhailivka, Hrekivka, Kolodyazi, Novoselivka, Zelena Dolyna and towards Yampol and Serebryanka.
-The defense forces successfully stopped six attempts by the enemy to advance, and fighting continues.
+In the Lyman direction, the invading army attacked 15 times near the settlements of Novyi Mir, Kolodyazi, Dibrova, and towards the settlements of Shandryholove, Dronivka.
+Five clashes are currently ongoing.

-In the Siversky direction, the enemy tried to break through in the Fedorivka area, but was repulsed.
+In the Siversky direction, the Defense Forces repelled one attack.
+The invading units tried to advance near Serebryanka.

-In the Kramatorsk direction, the enemy attacked the positions of the Defense Forces seven times in the areas of Chasovy Yar, Bila Hora, and towards Stupochky, and one battle is ongoing.

-In the Toretsk direction, the invader attacked twice today in the areas of Diliivka and Toretsk.
-The enemy hit Kostyantynivka with KABs.
+In the Torets direction, in the areas of the settlements of Pleshchiivka, Rusyn Yar, and Poltavka, our soldiers stopped five enemy offensive actions.

-In the Pokrovsky direction, since the beginning of the day, the invaders have made 32 attempts to push the Ukrainian defenders from the occupied positions in the areas of the settlements of Nykanorivka, Mayak, Myrolyubivka, Novoekonomichne, Rodynske, Grodivka, Myrolyubivka, Sukhyi Yar, Lysivka, Chunyshyne, Zvirovo, Kotlyne, Udachne, Novomykolaivka, Horikhove and Dachne.
-The defense forces are holding back the enemy's onslaught and have repelled 30 attacks, combat clashes continue.
+In the Pokrovsk direction, since the beginning of the day, the invaders have made 38 attempts to push our defenders from the occupied positions in the areas of the settlements of Shakhove, Sukhetske, Nykanorivka, Volodymyrivka, Novoekonomichne, Myrolyubivka, Chervonyi Lyman, Promin, Lysivka, Zvirovo, Kotlyne, Udachne, Novoukrainka, in the direction of the settlements of Pokrovsk and Zolotiy Kolodyaz.
+The defense forces are holding back the enemy's onslaught and have already stopped 33 attacks.

 More on the topic